 To decide which content to test, prioritize based on the urgency and importance the task holds for users.
 If it’s a critical message, such as an error message in payment flows, then it’s vital that the content is easily understood and helps the user achieve their goals.

-When planning to test content, provide context such as a design mockup or a prototype as a reference for users to evaluate the content.
 Include visual elements, buttons, and everything else that will be on the final design.
-Your users will be seeing your content in context.
-So, in most cases, that’s how you should test.
+Your users will be seeing your content in context, so the way you test it should be the same (whenever possible).

-- Tone and voice.
-Finally, you should consider the tone and voice of your content.
+- Tone and voice: Finally, you should consider the tone and voice of your content.
 Your product, like your brand, has a voice it uses to speak to users, so making sure each piece of content resonates with your audience is important.

 When should you perform content testing?